shallyan/GSoC-Rogas/README.md

 ## Future Work
 - 1) More informative name of query tabs
-- 2) Reduce the discreteness of large graph when max display node is small
+- 2) Reduce the discreteness of large graph when max number of display nodes is small
 - 3) More distinguishability in PATH visualization when the number of paths increases

 ## More Information